swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 (where the argument list after `Wrapper` and the `initialValue` may or may not be present).

-Note that the rules for property wrappers in parameter lists all apply as normal.
+Note that the rules for property wrappers in parameters are outlined in [SE 0293](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md#detailed-design).
 Most importantly:
-- If the property declaration _does_ provide arguments to the wrapper attribute, `Wrapper` will always be an implementation detail property wrapper.
+- If the property declaration _does_ provide arguments to the wrapper attribute, `Wrapper` will always be an implementation-detail property wrapper.
-- If `Wrapper` provides an `init(projectedValue:)`, then the synthesized memberwise initializer will be callable via the `$` syntax, e.g.,
+- If `Wrapper` provides an `init(projectedValue:)`, then when calling the initializer the corresponding parameter may be prefixed with `$` and accept the projected-value type:
     ```swift
     let _ = MyType(..., $property: ProjectedValue(), ...)
     ```

-Refer to SE-0293 for a detailed discussion of how the property wrapper transformation proceeds for wrapped arguments.

 If the specific initializers declared by the `Wrapper` type would result in an un-callable synthesized initializer (for example, because `Wrapper` provides no appropriate `init(wrappedValue:)` or `init(projectedValue:)`), an error will be emitted and the user will have to adjust their property declaration or define a custom initializer (see [**Source Compatibility**](#source-compatibility) below for more information).